secure-systems-lab/lab-guidelines/dev-workflow.md

     (or *upstream*, as it is often called) is a good way to avoid huge conflicts.
-    - As with docstrings, comments, and commit messages, make sure your PR title is concise and the description is descriptive (oh really?!).
-This is really important for reviewers.
+    - As with docstrings, comments, and commit messages, make sure your PR title is concise and the description tells the reader enough to really understand what the PR is about.
+This is really important for reviewers!

 1. **Request a review** You can request reviews directly in *GitHub*.
 Also, don't be afraid to re-ask if no one has been on it after a couple of days.